klassm/BezahlScanner/README.md

 You can find the the Chrome plugin in the [Chrome store web page](https://chrome.google.com/webstore/detail/bezahlscanner/aebjeejojgchggdnbihchgfcjnbnaahm).

 When opening up the transaction form on your favorite bank's web page (currently supported: Sparkasse, ComDirect, DAB and Diba), the plugin will offer a link called "BezahlScanner".
 When clicking the link you will see a table of your most recently scanned QR codes.
 Just click on on of them and your transaction data will be magically filled in.

+## Data Privacy

+BezahlScanner will never access any private data except for the purpose of reading and saving data from and to Google Drive.
+If you don't believe me check out the source code or sniff the network traffic!